cleder/awesome-python-testing/README.md

 - [Tavern](https://github.com/taverntesting/tavern) - is a pytest plugin, command-line tool and Python library for automated testing of APIs, with a simple, concise and flexible YAML-based syntax.
 - [Zato API Test](https://zato.io/en/docs/3.2/api-testing/index.html) - API testing in pure English.
 No programming needed.
 Implemented and extendable in Python.

+## Retrying Tests

+- [pytest-check](https://github.com/okken/pytest-check) - A pytest plugin that allows multiple failed assertions per test function, so you can see the whole picture of what's going wrong.
+- [pytest-rerunfailures](https://github.com/pytest-dev/pytest-rerunfailures) - A pytest plugin that re-runs failed tests up to -n times to eliminate flakey failures.
+- [pytest-retry](https://github.com/str0zzapreti/pytest-retry) - A simple plugin for retrying flaky tests in CI environments.

 ## Snapshot Tests

 - [ApprovalTests](https://github.com/approvals/ApprovalTests.Python) - work by comparing the test results to a golden master.